openefaadmin/openSpaCy-Guardian/README.md

 ## 📄 License
 This project is licensed under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.html).
-All modifications and forks must also remain open-source under the same license.
+All modifications and forks must also remain open-source under the same license. openSpacy-Guardian is free and open-source software, and any derivative works must remain under GPLv3.
+Contributions are welcome!
 ---
 ## 🤝 Contributing
 Whether you're interested in creating new modules, improving NLP models, or integrating with other filters — we welcome your help.
 Feel free to submit issues or open a pull request.